jenef15/Advanced-Physical-Design-OpenLANE-Sky130/README.md

 ## OpenLane

 OpenLane Flow is an automated RTL2GDSII flow which involves various opensource tools like OpenSTA, Yosys, Netgen, Magic etc. Below is the image illustration the flow along with the tools involved.
-The main motto of this Openlane is to automate the RTL2toGDSII flow and producing clean GDSII files. "_OpenLANE is a tape-out-hardened flow that addresses two main use cases: hardening a macro and integrating a System-on-a-Chip (SoC).
+The main motto of this Openlane is to automate the RTL2toGDSII flow and producing clean GDSII files.
 ![OpenLane Flow - from official github repo](https://github.com/efabless/openlane/raw/master/docs/_static/openlane.flow.1.png "OpenLane Flow - from official github repo")

 ## Table of Contents